Pelochos/dark-light-mode-switcher/README.md

 This is a minimalist HTML + JavaScript project that displays a short haiku and includes a button to toggle between light and dark mode.

-Everything is generated dynamically using JavaScript — there is no static HTML content inside the `<body>` tag.
+Everything is generated dynamically using JavaScript: there is no static HTML content inside the `<body>` tag.

 ## 🚀 Features